moafaqS/Anime-app/README.md

 The Anime app is simple app for anime fan that track anime series and movies

+## Requirements

+a. iOS Device with ios 13 or greater
+b.
+XCode 11 or greater should be install
+c.
+Swift 5

 ## Installation
 Run this command to install the app on laptop